tudat-team/tudat-space/docs/source/_src_getting_started/using_source.rst

 If you only want to view and navigate through the source code, but not compile it, you only need to go through the README of this repository up to step 4.
 To also compile Tudat and create your own Tudatpy kernel, go through the entire README.
 We've created a video (TODO VIDEO) to showcase how to use an IDE (in this case CLion) to navigate through the code, starting from the Python exposure of a Tudatpy function that you would normally use.

-The tudat-bundle itself is rarely modified, but instead includes the repositories that hold the actuat Tudat code (as submodules).
-The following two repositories (which are inside tudat-bundle) is where the actual is housed, and can be modified:
+The tudat-bundle itself is rarely modified, but instead includes the repositories that hold the actual Tudat code (as submodules).
+The following two repositories (which are inside tudat-bundle) is where the source code is housed, and can be modified:

   * The tudat repository, which contains the code for the functionality in C++, and the (~250) unit tests: `https://github.com/tudat-team/tudat <https://github.com/tudat-team/tudat>`_
   * The tudatpy repository, which contains the code for creating the Python exposures from the C++ code, and a number of small tests: `https://github.com/tudat-team/tudatpy <https://github.com/tudat-team/tudatpy>`_